RRitvikVR/DeepfakedectionAI/README.md

 ## 📌 Project Overview

-This project focuses on detecting **deepfake images**—AI-generated media designed to appear real—using various machine learning models.
-Deepfakes pose serious threats by spreading misinformation, damaging reputations, and facilitating identity-based fraud.
+This project focuses on detecting **deepfake images** AI-generated media designed to appear real using various machine learning models.
+Deepfakes pose serious threats by spreading misinformation, damaging reputations, and facilitating identity based fraud.
 Our goal was to evaluate and compare different detection models in terms of **accuracy, training time, and usability**, and to provide a simple **user interface** for hands-on experimentation.

 ## Team Members